gjbex/MLOps-on-HPC/source-code/dvc/README.md

         --model model.pkl \
         --output metrics/test.yaml
 ```

+The stages are defined in the shell script `define_workflow.sh` to make it
+easier to add them to DVC.
+You can run the script to add all the stages to
+DVC at once.

 All these commands simply define the workflow without executing it.
 To
 execute the workflow, you can run the following command: